denten-books/plain-text/0-intro.md

 As a consequence of my commitment to a pragmatic materialism, *Plain Text* shares in the experimental turn affecting a wide range of humanistic disciplines.
-When beginning the project, I was initially inspired by the writings of a little-known but influential ninetieth century French physician, who was one of the first researchers to incorporate experimentation into medical practice.[^ln-bernard] Writing against the tradition of "inductive generalizers," Bernard believed that medicine could only advance by "direct and rigorous application of reasoning to the facts furnished us by observation and experiment."
+When beginning the project, I was initially inspired by the writings of Claude Bernard, a little-known but influential ninetieth century French physician who was one of the first researchers to incorporate experimentation into medical practice.[^ln-bernard] Writing against the tradition of "inductive generalizers," Bernard believed that medicine could only advance by "direct and rigorous application of reasoning to the facts furnished us by observation and experiment."
 "We cannot separate the two things," he wrote, "head and hand."
 He went on to write that "the science of life is a superb and dazzlingly lighted hall which may be reached only by passing through a long and ghastly kitchen."
 "We shall reach really fruitful and luminous generalizations about vital phenomena only in so far as we ourselves experiment and, in hospitals, amphitheaters, or laboratories stir the fetid or throbbing ground of life" [@bernard_introduction_1957, 3-15].
 Today, the lighted halls of literary and media theory lead to the scholar's workshop.

 In an approach to "doing" theory, *Plain Text* joins the experimental turn steering the academy toward critical practice, especially in fields